-Stockholm (HedgeNordic) – What should investors expects their stock holdings to return over the next few decades?
+Stockholm (HedgeNordic) – What should investors expect their stock holdings to return over the next few decades?
 Niels Jensen (pictured second from left), who founded London-based investment advisory firm Absolute Return Partners 17 years ago, anticipates “no more than 0-3% annual return in equities over the next ten years.”
 That is certainly a far cry from the returns most equity investors have been accustomed to in the past several decades, but there are obvious factors behind the looming low expected return environment.

 “The last 35-40 years have delivered extraordinarily benign conditions for equity investors,” says Jensen.
 These conditions are mostly attributable to “dramatically falling interest rates, baby boomers moving into their peak spending years and the digitalisation of our societies since the mid-1990s.”
 The average annual return on global equities has been over 10% since the early 1980s, but are investors right in expecting a similar rate of return going forward?